COVID-19 Stimulus information: learn how to maximize your utilization of the CARES Act and its various options for COVID-19 Stimulus.

 Then they went and revised that same form to being like 10 or 12 pages long.
 Filled it in again, sent it in.
 Yes, it’s a duplicate.
 Yes, it’s probably going to cause a delay but so would having the wrong form.
 Nothing is moving very quickly as we can all see. but they are working through it So if there’s progress it’s just not as fast as we would hope it would be.
 And yeah, the unemployment system has never seen anything like this before in terms of volume So it’s causing delays in every state.

 All right.
 Now for the fun PPP, this is our recap here.
 Oh, hold on I got a question.
 “Self-employed, does reduction in hours, income qualify for unemployment?”
 It can.
 I don’t know the specifics.
 I know that because you can work part-time even and still be on unemployment.
 I don’t know what proof they need but I’m pretty sure at this point if you just go fill out the forms you’ll probably get something.
 So you might as well throw it in.
 All right PPP.
 This has been in the news.
 If you haven’t heard about it you’re maybe living under a rock.
 I’m not sure.
 But we’re going to say it’s for small businesses and that gets quoted because we’ve all heard the stories of Harvard and Shake Shack and Ruth Chris Steakhouse that are these enormous companies with way over 500 employees managing to get millions of dollars of this money.
 The loan is capped at 250% of your payroll and you have to go through SBA approved lenders so that’s banks, there’s some other lenders.
 I think even QuickBooks is able to do these now.
 Some payroll companies became SBA lenders.
-It’s a crazy world.
+It’s the crazy world of COVID-19 Stimulus.

 So, what makes PPP super special is that it’s forgivable which we have a concept of forgivable loans normally when we had the 2008 financial crisis people were getting foreclosed on left and right.
 If you had a mortgage and they forgave your mortgage normally it’s taxable income in the year that the bank files that form, that 1099 C or A and sometimes it would happen years later.
 What’s completely different about this loan forgiveness is that it’s not taxable ever.
 It basically turns into a grant more or less.